telerik/reporting-docs/knowledge-base/how-to-create-multiselect-checkbox-parameter-editor.md

 ## Description
-The article elaborates how to change the default editors for visible multivalue parameters in the HTML5 Viewer's Parameters Area.
+The article elaborates on how to change the default editors for visible multivalue parameters in the HTML5 Viewer's Parameters Area.

-Custom parameter editors are defined through the **parameterEditors** [(Report Viewer Initialization)](https://docs.telerik.com/reporting/html5-report-viewer-jquery-fn-telerik-reportviewer) array passed as an option when creating the report viewer widget.
+Custom parameter editors are defined through the **parameterEditors** [(Report Viewer Initialization)](../html5-report-viewer-jquery-fn-telerik-reportviewer) array passed as an option when creating the report viewer widget.
 Each object represents a parameter editor factory for creating editors suitable to edit a specific report parameter configuration.

 Each editor is an object which contains two methods: **match** and **createEditor**.